kaustuv2002/SOC-Home-Lab/README.md

 Project Summary
 This project demonstrates a simulated Red vs. Blue team engagement.
 Using a virtualized environment, I performed offensive security maneuvers to test my ability to detect, analyze, and mitigate threats as a Security Operations Center (SOC) analyst.
-The goal was to build a "job-ready" lab that emphasizes Detection Engineering and MITRE ATT&CK alignment.

 Lab Architecture
 1) Target (Victim): Windows 10/11 Enterprise (Hardened with Sysmon).